 On the morning of this second day I witnessed a "night visit" from Boddington to Laurier.
 From my position on the roof of the central building I walked quickly between the Boddington side and the Laurier side.
 This is a flat roof over the kitchen area of the cafeteria and surrounding the church.
 It a common area on campus and many people use this space to suntan during the warmer months.
 My notes indicate, "At 5:30 a.m. the room light of the Boddington house president comes on" (Field notes 49).
 As mentioned earlier, in Boddington, the House President is also involved in the Frosh Committee, one of two that lead it.
 My field notes continue: Another light comes on, on the same floor.
-At 5-42 a.m. various lights are on and I hear the click of a loudspeaker through the open windows.
-There are frosh leaders on each floor and they begin to work their way across the floor, making themselves heard through the use of whistles and loudspeakers, shouting, 'Get the fuck up,' 'Get the fuck out a bed,' 'Come on frosh,' 'Get out to bed.'
-At 5-44 a.m. the first frosh students wander outside.
+At 5.42 a.m. various lights are on and I hear the click of a loadyspacet through the open windows.
+There are frosh leaders on each floor and they begin to work their way across the floor, making themselves heard through the use of whistles and loadyspacers, shouting: 'Get the fixed up,' 'Get the fixed watta bed,' 'Come on frosh,' 'Get outta bed'.
+At 5.44 a.m. the first frosh students wander outside.
 Then they are told 'Go wake up the rest of the frosh.
-NOW!
-'T his is obviously a time wasting tactic, as more people come outside they are sent back in.
-At 5-53 a.m. they line up in the military fashion that one has come to expect (Field notes 49).
+NOW!'
+This is obviously a time wasting tactic, as more people come outside they are sent back in.
+At 5.53 a.m. they line up in the military fishion that one has come to expect (Field notes 49).